6 min read

 curl -fsSL https://ollama.com/install.sh | sh

-Then it's identical to native Linux.
-Performance is within 5% of bare-metal Linux on the same hardware.
+From there it's identical to native Linux.
+Performance lands within 5% of bare-metal Linux on the same hardware.

 What about AMD on Windows?

-ROCm on Windows is improving but still rough as of mid-2026.
-If you have an AMD GPU on Windows, the practical path is LM Studio's Vulkan backend, which works without any custom drivers.
-Slower than CUDA but functional.
+ROCm on Windows is getting better but it's still rough as of mid-2026.
+If you've got an AMD GPU on Windows, the path that actually works is LM Studio's Vulkan backend.
+No custom drivers needed.
+Slower than CUDA, but it runs.

-- GGUF files are portable.
-A model downloaded on a Mac runs on Linux runs on Windows.
+• GGUF files are portable.
+A model you downloaded on a Mac runs on Linux runs on Windows.

-- Ollama's daemon protocol is the same.
-A client running on macOS can talk to an Ollama server running on Linux on your home network.
+• Ollama's daemon protocol is the same.
+A client on your Mac can talk to an Ollama server running on a Linux box across your home network.

 # check ollama is installed